Introduction

 Request Content

-Firstly, a visitor may have wanted a piece of content from your website.
-Maybe they’re interested in your blog or a certain page.
+Firstly, a visitor may want a specific piece of content from your website, such as a blog post or a particular page.

-They’re on their browser, under a tablet, or on their computer, and their device is talking to your web server.
-It’s saying, ‘hi, can I please view the blog pages ABC?
-And by the way, I’m at address 123.’
+They access their browser on a tablet or computer, and their device communicates with your web server.
+The device essentially says, “Hi, can I please view the blog page ABC?
+And by the way, I’m at address 123.”

-Remember, the internet works with addresses.
-Just like houses that have a home address, every device has an internet address and an IP address.
-The visitor uses their tablet on your website and they request a page, the server, or your web server.
+Remember, the internet works with addresses, just like houses have home addresses.
+Every device has an internet address called an IP address.
+When the visitor uses their tablet to access your website and requests a page, your web server responds to this request.

 Serve Content

-As an example, maybe WordPress says, ‘oh, this user wants this page, first of all, do I have the page’?
-‘Yeah.
-Great.
-I do have the page.’
-Then every time a request is made, it sends a message to your website.
-For example, Google Analytics; ‘Hey, Google Analytics, this user from Address 123 wants page ABC.
-Letting you know so you can log it on your database.’
+Every time a request is made, a message is sent to your website.
+For instance, Google Analytics might get notified: “Hey, Google Analytics, this user from address 123 wants page ABC.
+Just letting you know so you can log it in your database.”

 Record Event

-Later, you might ask about how many people came to this page or how many people visited my website.
-Google Analytics will notify the server about every request that comes into your web server, by saying, ‘hey, log out of an event, record this transaction, where a user from this address needed this thing.’
+Later, you might want to know how many people visited a specific page or your entire website.
+Google Analytics logs every request that comes to your web server.
+It notifies the server, saying, “Hey, log this event.
+Record this transaction where a user from this address needed this page.”

-It lets Google Analytics know, and then it returns whatever it is that your customer needs.
-In this case, it returns the HTML for page ABC and your customer.
-They just keep requesting pages as they’re clicking.
+Google Analytics logs this information and then returns whatever your customer needs.
+In this case, it returns the HTML for page ABC to your customer.
+They continue to request pages as they navigate your site.

-Every time they request a page from your web server, it notifies Google Analytics.
-‘Hey, somebody just asked for this, track it real quick.
-I don’t need to know the details, but just log this event and then it returns to results so that the visitor could be happy and without waiting too long.’
+Each time they request a page from your web server, it notifies Google Analytics: “Hey, somebody just asked for this.
+Track it real quick.
+I don’t need the details, just log this event,” and then it returns the results so the visitor can continue browsing without waiting too long.

-That’s how analytics generally, underneath all the systems, talk to each other.
-From your point of view, they let you track every single client request, and later you can slice and dice all that data.
+That’s how analytics systems communicate with each other behind the scenes.
+From your perspective, they allow you to track every single client request, and later, you can analyze all that data in detail.

 Frequently Asked Questions About Analytics for Teacher Websites?